 Scholarly Commons Citation

 Abu-Odeh, Lama, "The Supreme Constitutional Court of Egypt: The Limits of Liberal Political Science and CLS Analysis of Law Elsewhere" (2011).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1636.
+1636.